cemozturan/intro-to-node-js-course/Readme.txt

 In the case of Node.js, Socket.IO provides an interface for performing these socket-based communications on both the server and the browser.

 In Node, we 'll simply use the socket.io module (require('socket.io')).

+---- TESTING AND DEBUGGING ----

+- Basic testing with the "assert" module
+- More advanced stuff with Mocha and script.js

+The "assert" module comes with Node, but must be required by the app.
+It can:
+1) test for (in)equality between expected and actual values
+2) test whether a block of code throws (or does not throw) an exception
+3) test for truthiness of a value
+4) test whether the "error" was passed to a callback

+Each assertion can contain a message to output on failure.